 Cryosurgery is a procedure in which the cancerous growth is frozen using liquid nitrogen.
 This destroys the cancerous cells and promotes healing.

-Chemotherapy is a treatment option for more advanced stages of skin cancer.
+Chemotreatment is a treatment option for more advanced stages of skin cancer.
 It involves the use of drugs to kill cancer cells.
-Chemotherapy may be administered orally or intravenously, depending on the type and stage of the cancer.
+Chemotreatment may be administered orally or intravenously, depending on the type and stage of the cancer.

 In addition to these treatments, dermatologists may also recommend lifestyle changes to help prevent the recurrence of skin cancer.
 These may include avoiding prolonged sun exposure, wearing protective clothing, and using sunscreen with a high SPF.